 right.
 Absolutely.
 I get it.
 Wow.
 So that was a huge, huge lesson.
 Right?
 It’s, it’s very important to get the expectation up front, to understand who you’re actually dealing with here and to know, you know, Pricing Your Serviceswhat would you say the biggest lesson that you learned out of there was it that you didn’t do your homework beforehand and know the type of company that you were dealing with?

 One is I didn’t research ahead of time.
-So I went in there blind, but also too, I learned that you there’s all different types of expectations in pricing.
+So I went in there blind, but also too, I learned that you there are all different types of expectations in pricing.
 Right?
 The work I can do for a thousand dollars is usually the same work I could do for 300,000.
 It’s just you, you Mark it up.
 Right?

 And it was crazy.
 I, and I remember another instance I remember at the time, I think maybe we were around the $2 million mark this time and we were charging $20,000 for websites.